Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

 An important role may be played by the phenomenological lensing parameter $A_\mathrm{lens}$, that rescales the amplitude of the lensing-induced smoothing of the acoustic peaks in the primary CMB anisotropies~\cite{Calabrese:2008rt}.
 Whereas the primary \textit{Planck} dataset preferred $A_\mathrm{lens}\neq 1$ at $2.8\sigma$~\cite{Planck:2018vyg}, ACT found no preference for $A_\mathrm{lens}\neq1$~\cite{ACT:2020gnv}.
 It has been shown that allowing $A_\mathrm{lens}$ to vary as a free parameter in the analysis significantly weakens cosmological neutrino mass limits~\cite{PhysRevD.97.123534,RoyChoudhury:2019hls,Sgier:2021bzf,Esteban:2022rjk}.

 It is also possible to constrain the total neutrino mass with cosmological data without including CMB data.
 For example, several analyses based on the effective field theory of large scale structure reported neutrino mass limits between $\sum m_\nu<0.6$ (95\% CL) and $\sum m_\nu<1.2$ eV (95\% CL)~\cite{Ivanov:2019pdj,Colas:2019ret,Ivanov:2021zmi} from BOSS DR12 and eBOSS data, respectively, combined with a BBN prior for the baryon density.
-These results are an important cross-check for CMB- independent constraints.
+These results are an important cross-check for CMB-independent constraints.

-The cosmological neutrino mass bound can be modified for some extensions of the $\Lambda$CDM model.
+The cosmological neutrino mass bound can be modified for some extensions of the $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model.
 Some possibilities include a time-varying dark energy~\cite{Vagnozzi:2018jhn}, an effective number of neutrinos different from the canonical one, additional hot dark matter candidates, such as axions~\cite{Giusarma:2014zza,DiValentino:2015wba,Giare:2020vzo}, a curvature component~\cite{Lorenz:2017fgo,RoyChoudhury:2019hls} or interacting dark sectors~\cite{Yang:2020uga,Mosbech:2020ahp,Stadler:2018dsa}.

-In order to allow for a potential absolute neutrino mass detection at the Karlsruhe Tritium Neutrino (KATRIN) Experiment~\cite{Drexlin:2013lha}, the cosmological neutrino bound would need to be relaxed above $\sum m_\nu=600 $ meV, as KATRIN has a lower sensitivity of 200 meV (90\% CL) for the electron neutrino mass~\cite{Drexlin:2013lha}.
+In order to allow for a potential absolute neutrino mass detection at the Karlsruhe Tritium Neutrino (KATRIN) Experiment, the cosmological neutrino bound would need to be relaxed above $\sum m_\nu=600 $ meV, as KATRIN has a projected lower sensitivity of 200 meV (90\% CL) for the electron neutrino mass~\cite{KATRIN:2022ayy}.
 There are only a few cosmological models that can achieve such a high neutrino mass bound, and an absolute neutrino mass detection at KATRIN would therefore have major implications for cosmology.
-For example, neutrino decays~\cite{Barenboim:2020vrr,Abellan:2021rfq,Escudero:2020ped}, time-varying neutrino masses~\cite{Lorenz:2018fzb,Lorenz:2021alz}, non-standard neutrino distributions~\cite{Oldengott:2019lke,Alvey:2021sji}, or long range neutrino interactions~\cite{Esteban:2021ozz} have been discussed in this context.
+For example, neutrino decays~\cite{Chen:2022idm,Barenboim:2020vrr,Abellan:2021rfq,Escudero:2020ped}, time-varying neutrino masses~\cite{Lorenz:2018fzb,Lorenz:2021alz}, non-standard neutrino distributions~\cite{Oldengott:2019lke,Alvey:2021sji,Farzan:2015pca,Escudero:2022gez}, or long range neutrino interactions~\cite{Esteban:2021ozz} have been discussed in this context.
 Upcoming large scale structure observations are expected to put tight limits on some of the extended models mentioned here.